-Our results of operations have fluctuated from period to period and may continue to fluctuate in the future, based upon the progress of our commercial launch of DSUVIA, our research and development efforts, variations in the level of expenditures related to commercial launch and development efforts during any given period, and the uncertainty as to the extent and magnitude of the impact from the COVID-19 pandemic .
+Our results of operations have fluctuated from period to period and may continue to fluctuate in the future, based upon the progress of our commercial launch of DSUVIA, our research and development efforts, variations in the level of expenditures related to commercial launch and development efforts during any given period, and the uncertainty as to the extent and magnitude of the impact from the COVID-19 pandemic.
 Results of operations for any period may be unrelated to results of operations for any other period.
 In addition, historical results should not be viewed as indicative of future operating results.
-In particular, the shelter-in-place orders related to the COVID-19 pandemic were implemented on March 16, 2020, just two weeks prior to the end of the first quarter of 2020.
-Accordingly, the first quarter of 2020 should not be viewed as indicative of future operating results expected in the remaining quarters of 2020 or beyond.
-To the extent our commercial and medical affairs personnel continue to be restricted from accessing hospitals and ambulatory surgical centers, and to the extent healthcare providers are continuing to limit elective surgeries, we expect our sales volume to be adversely affected.
+In particular, to the extent our commercial and medical affairs personnel continue to be restricted from accessing hospitals and ambulatory surgical centers due to COVID-19, and to the extent government authorities and healthcare providers are continuing to limit elective surgeries, we expect our sales volume to be adversely affected.

-Three Months Ended March 31, 2020 and 2019
+Three and Six Months Ended June 30, 2020 and 2019